MBrill/SIVE/README.md

 ![SIVE](https://github.com/MBrill/SIVE/blob/master/images/SIVE.png)

-How can we visualize und interrogate the quality of surfaces?
+How can we visualize und interrogate the quality of free form surfaces?
 This repo contains solutions in Unity for Head-Mounted Displays like the HTC Vive or the HTC Focus Plus.